Select Page

 Signing the surrogacy agreement

-If you are planning to pursue surrogacy in Canada, you must know that Surrogacy agreements must adhere to the AHR Act as well as provincial and territorial legislation, therefore the surrogacy arrangement may change greatly depending on where the surrogate and intended parents live.
+In Canada, if you are planning to pursue surrogacy, you must know that Surrogacy agreements must adhere to the AHR Act as well as provincial and territorial legislation, therefore the surrogacy arrangement may change greatly depending on where the surrogate and intended parents live.

 The Assisted Human Reproduction Act regulates Assisted Human Reproduction in Canada.
-Surrogacy in Canada is subject to the following restrictions, as stated in the act:
+Surrogacy is subject to the following restrictions, as stated in the act:

-• No one shall pay a surrogate mother in Canada for her services
+• No one shall pay a surrogate for her services

 • No one shall receive payment in exchange for arranging for the services of a surrogate, nor should anyone propose to make such an arrangement in exchange for payment, nor shall anyone publicize the arranging of such services.